hubsmoke/starknet-tx-hash-demo/README.md

 The `CantIncrementTwiceCounter.cairo` program exposes a write method `incrementCounter` that takes no arguments and increases the state counter by 1 upon each invocation

-StarkNet Alpha v4 calculates transaction hashes based on contract address, function call, and parameters.
-This particular method has no parameters and so the transaction hash will always be the same when `incrementCounter` is directly invoked for this deployed contract.
+StarkNet Alpha v4 calculates transaction hashes based on contract address, function call, and parameters. `incrementCounter` has no parameters and so the transaction hash will always be the same when `incrementCounter` is directly invoked for this deployed contract.

 The counter starts at 0.
 No matter how many times `incrementCounter` is directly invoked, counter will always be a maximum of 1.
 However, the cairo code seems to imply the counter should increase upon each invocation.